-The Jeffersons followed a well-to-do African-American family as they moved into a luxury apartment in Manhattan.
-The show became the second longest-running African-American sitcom on television, airing 254 episodes in the 10 years it was on the air.
+The Jeffersons followed an upwardly mobile African-American family as they moved from their home working-class neighborhood in Queens into a luxury apartment in Manhattan.
+The show became the second- longest-running African-American sitcom on television, airing 254 episodes in the 10 years it was on the air.
 It was a spin-off of another wildly successful CBS show, All in the Family.

 Aired: NBC, 1990-1996